zombiec0rn/zombie-service-format/README.md

 ## Format

     {
-        "id"      : "app",                 // Container Id
+        "id"      : "app",                 // Service id
         "image"   : "megacorp/webapp",     // Image path
         "cmd"     : "python server.py",    // Command to run        (optional)
         "ports"   : ["80:80","53:53/udp"], // List of port mappings (optional)
         "env"     : ["FOO=BAR"],           // Environment variables (optional)
-        "volumes" : ["/tmp:/tmp"],         // Container volumes     (optional)
+        "volumes" : ["/tmp:/tmp"],         // Service volumes     (optional)
     }

 ### Id

-The id, **app** in the example, is the container identifier.
+The id, **app** in the example, is the service identifier.
 It can be any arbitrary string.
 No spaces.

 ### Image

-The image, **megacorp/webapp** in the example, is URI to the container image.
+The image, **megacorp/webapp** in the example, is URI to the service image.
 It can be any valid URI, relative or full.

 ### Cmd

-The cmd, **python server.py** in the example, is the command to execute when running the container.
+The cmd, **python server.py** in the example, is the command to execute when running the service.
 It can be an arbitrary string.

 ### Ports

 The ports, **["80:80"]** in the example, is a list of port mappings.
-A port mapping is defined using a string with two ports separated by a colon: **"host-port:container-port"** where ***host-port*** references a port on the host running the container, and the ***container-port*** references a port inside the running container.
+A port mapping is defined using a string with two ports separated by a colon: **"host-port:service-port"** where ***host-port*** references a port on the host running the service, and the ***service-port*** references a port inside the running service.
 Zsf also support specifying the protocol; **["53:53/udp"]**.
 The two supported protocols are *tcp* and *udp*.

 ### Env